kinderp/esercizio/README.md

 ![alt text](immagini/grafo.png "Mappa")

 * datatype.Room is a room :)
-* datatype.Route is a hop (room visitted + direction) in a completed route.
-So a completed route is a list of Route istances
+* datatype.Route is a hop (room visited + direction) in a completed route.
+So a completed route is a list of Route instances
 * datatype.Router is the builder of the completed route.
 It implements dfs.
 * datatype.Map is an implementation of a adjacency list.
-Is an array of lists: each elem in the array represent a room and link to a list taht holds all the neighbosr of that room
+It is a dict of lists: each key in the dict represents an id room and points to a list that holds all the neighbors of that room (that are represented in memory as Node instances, see below).
 * datatype.Node is an element into an adjacency matrix.
-It is composed by a link to a Room and the direction.
+It is composed by a memory link to a Room and the direction.
-* hashrooms is a simple Dict that holds all the Room istances created from json file.
-The Node instances (in a Map instance) holds Room pointing to this data memory.
+* hashrooms is a simple Dict that holds all the memory links to Room instances created by parsing process.
+So it is serves as a db to build Map and Node instances.

 ```
 ├── datatype
 │   ├── __init__.py